Anachronisms in the Book of Mormon: Uses of metal

 The Book of Mormon mentions a number of metals, and the use of metal.

 "Dross"

-The word "dross" appears twice in the Book of Alma, dross being a byproduct of smelting metals.
+The word "dross" appears twice in the Book of Alma, dross being a byproduct of the refining of metals.

-In the Americas, pre-Inca civilizations of the central Andes in Peru had mastered the smelting of copper and silver at least six centuries before the first Europeans arrived in the 16th century, while never mastering the smelting of metals such as iron for use with weapon-craft.
-Ice core studies in Bolivia suggest copper smelting may have begun as early as 2000 BCE.

-Apologist perspective

-In addition to meaning a by-product of smelting, it can also mean "waste matter; refuse; any worthless matter separated from the better part; impure matter".
-However, Alma 34:29 specifically references dross as an item "which the refiners do cast out".

-Apologists argue that use of the word dross does not necessarily imply the melting of metal but may be consistent with low temperature working of metal to eliminate inclusions or surrounding gangue material.

 Steel and iron

-Three instances of "steel" in the New World are mentioned in the Book of Mormon, one early amongst the Jaredites after their arrival around 2400 BC, one immediately after the Lehi party's arrival in the New World discussing Nephi's knowledge of steel at approximately 580 BC, and one of occurrence amongst the Nephites around 400 BC.
+Three instances of "steel" in the New World are mentioned in the Book of Mormon, one early amongst the Jaredites after their arrival around 2400 BC, one immediately after the Lehi party's arrival in the New World discussing Nephi's knowledge of steel at approximately 580 BC, and one occurrence amongst the Nephites around 400 BC.
 Four instances of "iron" in the New World are mentioned in the Book of Mormon, one amongst the Jaredites around 1000 BC, one immediately after the Lehi party's arrival in the New World discussing Nephi's knowledge of iron at approximately 580 BC, and two of occurrence amongst the Nephites, one around 400 BC and the other around 160 BC.